lluisd/BIGTREETECH-TouchScreenFirmware/README.md

 ### TFT Firmware Compatibility

 The TFT fw is ready to be flashed on both Sidewinder X1 / X2 and Genius printers.
 So, no need to recompile the TFT fw is required.
+Only one change in configuration file is required for Genius (e.g. print volume).

 <a name="TFT-Firmware-for-Genius"></a>